Archive for the ‘ Civil Behavior ’ Category

 Is someone going to take it away from us?
 Is the mere challenge to our established convictions enough to make us take up strategic positions as we batten down the hatches of our mind?

 I’ve been thinking a great deal about civility lately.
-It is, after all, one of my key topics… Click here for the rest of the post, and a fundamental component of communication structures that allow people to engage and flourish.
+It is, after all, one of my key topics, and a fundamental component of communication structures that allow people to engage and flourish.
 I’m also working on a keynote to share with some college students in August on the topic.

 I want to challenge those college freshman to think differently about the discourse in which opinions are shared.
 I believe our nation, and particularly its political system, is no longer about nurturing an exchange of ideas but is instead about the freedom to mindlessly insult and argue.